Serverless-Devs/serverless-devs-initialization-action/README.md

 See [action.yml](action.yml) for the full documentation for this action's inputs.

-The application scenario of Serverless-Devs Initialization Actinos can refer to [Serverless CI/CD](https://github.com/git-qfzhang/Serverless-CI-CD/tree/dev/src)
+The application of Serverless-Devs Initialization Actinos can refer to [Serverless CI/CD](https://github.com/git-qfzhang/Serverless-CI-CD/tree/dev/src)

 ## Credentials